theupdateframework/python-tuf/docs/CLI.md

 $ repo.py --init
 ```

+---
 Create a TUF repository at `./repo`.
 ```Bash
 $ repo.py --init repo/
 ```

+---
 Create a TUF repository in the current working directory.
 A cryptographic key
 is *not* created nor set for each top-level role.
 ```Bash
 $ repo.py --init --bare
 ```

+---
 Create a TUF repository with consistent snapshots enabled.
 If enabled, all
-target filenames have their hash prepeneded.
+target filenames have their hash prepended.
 ```Bash
 $ repo.py --init --consistent_snapshots
 ```